Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Levels for endoscopic non-tempered representations of

-\begin{rem} Recall that $\pi_n$ is the Langlands quotient of $\Ind_B^G(\mu)$ whose other Jordan-H\"older constituent is $\pi_2$.
+Recall that $\pi_n$ is the Langlands quotient of $\Ind_B^G(\mu_\lambda)$ whose other Jordan-H\"older constituent is the discrete series $\pi_2$.
 As taking invariants by an open compact subgroup is an exact functor in the category of admissible representations, Lemma~\ref{KT-inv} implies that